 It is hard to pin down exactly what different people really mean when they say ‘socialism,’ but Sweden is often cited as a real-world example.
 Sweden’s economy is flawed, but it works much better than most countries in the world.
-It turns out that the actual distribution of wealth in Sweden is more inequal than what Americans said is ideal.
+It turns out that the actual distribution of wealth in Sweden is less equal than what Americans said is ideal.
 Communist countries were even more egalitarian than Sweden, but the Soviet Union’s central planners still had considerable wage inequality.
-Some people probably earned ten times more than others.
-Without paying some people a lot more than others, the USSR would not have been a superpower that rivalled the allied capitalist nations of the world for seventy years.
+Some people probably earned over ten times more than others.
+Without paying some people a lot more than others, the USSR would not have been a superpower that rivaled the combined might of the allied capitalist nations of the world for seventy years.

 True: a perfectly equal distribution of money would NOT work.
 That is why nobody who has thought about it for more than a few minutes thinks it is a good idea.
 For example, Rawlsians are some of the most egalitarian people that have ever existed.
 Their “difference principle” roughly seeks to maximize the wellbeing of the poorest person.
 In other words, they don’t even care about anyone except whoever is the worst off at any given moment.
 You might think that this would produce perfect equality, but even Rawlsians recognize that inequality is necessary to maximize the production of the goods and services to benefit the poorest person.

 For example, the poorest person, like everyone, needs doctors.
 Doctors need to be compensated for the sacrifices they made to go to medical school or else we won’t get enough doctors.
 If fast-food workers and doctors were paid the same wage, the doctors would have lower lifetime earnings because they had to give up a lot of time and money to go to medical school.
 Doctors would actually be poorer than fast-food workers.